fivdi/mcp-spi-adc/README.md

 # mcp-spi-adc

-MCP3002/4/8, MCP3202/4/8 and MCP3304 SPI analog to digital conversion with **Node.js** on Linux boards like the Raspberry Pi Zero, 1, 2, or 3 or BeagleBone Black.
+MCP3002/4/8, MCP3202/4/8 and MCP3304 SPI analog to digital conversion with **Node.js** on Linux boards like the Raspberry Pi or BeagleBone.

-mcp-spi-adc supports Node.js versions 8, 10, 12, 13 and 14.
+mcp-spi-adc supports Node.js versions 10, 12, 14, 15 and 16.

 ## Contents